Ma-Pe-Ma/Shutter-Controller/ReadMe.md

 The ESP I used is a simple 8-pin variant (which technically has two GPIO pins: 0 and 2 but the TX and RX pins can be reprogrammed to act as GPIO).
 The problem with the ESP8266 is that at startup both the 0 and 2 pins are have to be pulled up to start normally or in the other case it will enter [sketch-flashing mode](https://www.esp8266.com/wiki/doku.php?id=esp8266_gpio_pin_allocations).
 When a relay is attached to one of the pins it gets pulled down so it will not start properly so a controlling circuit is needed to be implemented which solves pulling up the pins at startup.

 There are two easy solutions for this problem.
-For both of them I designed a simple PCB with [EasyEda](https://easyeda.com/).
+For both of them I designed a [simple PCB](./Controlling%20Circuit/) with [EasyEda](https://easyeda.com/).

    --   |   Solution 1   |  Solution 2
 :-------------------------:|:-------------------------:|:-------------------------:
 Description | The outputs are controlled with a PNP transistor.
-In this case the ESP signal logic is needed to be inverted programatically to get the supposed signal at the output. | The outputs are simply pulled up with a pull-up transistor. &nbsp; The ESP signal logic is inverted here too as well as the output signals which means the relay has to be used invertedly.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+In this case the ESP signal logic is needed to be inverted programatically to get the supposed signal at the output. | The outputs are simply pulled up with a pull-up transistor.
+The ESP signal logic is inverted here too as well as the output signals which means the relay has to be used invertedly.
 Circuit | <img src="./Images/Hardware/Circuit-1.png" alt="drawing"/>  |  <img src="./Images/Hardware/Circuit-2.png" alt="drawing"/>
 PCB | <img src="./Images/Hardware/PCB-1.png" alt="drawing"/>  |  <img src="./Images/Hardware/PCB-2.png" alt="drawing"/>

 Resistor values:
-* R0=1kΩ (used for pulling down GPIO0  to flash it)
+* R0=1kΩ (used for pulling down GPIO0 to flash the ESP)
 * R1=R4=1kΩ (used to prevent shorting when controlling the pins)
-* R2=R5=10kΩ (used for pulling up pins and transistor)
+* R2=R5=10kΩ (used for pulling up pins and transistors)
 * R3=R6=1kΩ (used with LEDs)

+At Solution 1 the diodes serve as [flyback diodes](https://en.wikipedia.org/wiki/Flyback_diode) for the relays while the LEDs indicate the working state of the  connected relay.

 For more safety it is **strongly** recommended to configure the relays in a way that they stop each other if one them is in switched state (the easiest way is adding an other pair of relays).